Seven signs your child might be struggling with their mental health

 It might be that parents themselves also need some support.
 "There are plenty of support groups that can provide some reassurance or strategies that might be helpful," Dr Thompson says.
 "There is a saying that suggests that we need to remember to look after ourselves so that we can help others, and this also applies to parents or carers helping their children."

-How the 'right to switch off' can benefit mental health (Yahoo Life UK, 5-min read)
+· How new fathers can look after their mental health (Yahoo Life UK, 6-min read)